-American Red Cross provides disaster, health, safety, emergency, volunteer, youth, and military services programs.
-Eleven families received direct services after a disaster such as a house fire or flooding.
+American Red Cross – provides disaster, health, safety, emergency, volunteer, youth, and military services programs.
+Eight (8) families received direct services after a disaster such as a house fire or flooding.
 Local residents received educational services for hurricane preparation.

-America’s Second Harvest of the Big Bend provides surplus food to the needy through nonprofit agencies.
-In 2014, 33,290 pounds of food (22,742 meals) were distributed locally.
+America’s Second Harvest of the Big Bend – provides surplus food to the needy through nonprofit agencies.
+These food supplies provided 116,400 meals.

-Big Bend Cares provides education and comprehensive support to people infected or affected by HIV/AIDS.
-855 residents received services through the education component.
+Big Bend Cares – provides education and comprehensive support to people infected or affected by HIV/AIDS.
+Seven (7) residents received services.

-Capital Area Community Action Six residents participated in the Getting Ahead Finance Training Program.
+Capital Area Community Action – One resident participated in the Getting Ahead Finance Training Program.

-Early Learning Coalition – Big Bend provides quality child-care including assistance with tuition for low-income working parents.
-20 children received services last year.
+Early Learning Coalition of the Big Bend – provides quality child-care including assistance with tuition for low-income working parents.
+71 children received services last year.

-Elder Care Services provides the Senior Volunteer Program offering individuals.
-55+ opportunities to become involved in community work.
-Nine seniors were served.
+Elder Care Services – provides the Senior Volunteer Program offering individuals 55+ opportunities to become involved in community work.
+11 seniors were served.

-Office of the Public Guardian provides quality guardianship services to vulnerable adults adjudicated incapacitated who have no resources to obtain a guardian otherwise.
-Eight clients were served.
+Office of the Public Guardian – provides quality guardianship services to vulnerable adults adjudicated incapacitated who have no resources to obtain a guardian otherwise.